malpal64/GVSU-CIS350-ECMM/docs/project-proposal.md

 (What is your estimated "plan of attack" for developing this project)

-Using the tutorial found online and using each part as a guide for where we should be each week.
+Using the [tutorial](https://rogueliketutorials.com/tutorials/tcod/v2/) found on online and using each part as a guide for where we should be each week.

 # Estimated Timeline